Looking for that great last minute gift? Why not give the gift of travel this holiday season? Here are a few tips to help you out.

 But regardless of who you’re going to work with, don’t communicate with them through a method that the recipient can find out, like a shared email address, Facebook, or any other social media.

-Give with a Personal Touch: Gift cards are nice, but putting thought into the gift and planning a great trip can mean so much more.
+Gift cards are nice, but putting thought into the gift and planning a great trip can mean so much more.
 If you plan to travel with them, consider booking the main components of the trip, like the flights and/or hotels, to give at Christmas.
-Then once the cat’s-out-of-the-bag, you and the recipient can research further and personalise the trip by choosing the restaurants you’ll dine at, the attractions you’ll visit, and maybe even the spa treatments you’ll pamper yourselves with.
+Then, once the cat’s-out-of-the-bag, you and the recipient can research further and personalise the trip by choosing the restaurants you’ll dine at, the attractions you’ll visit, and maybe even the spa treatments you’ll pamper yourselves with.
 Then the trip is still a gift, but it also becomes something special that you planned together.

 Lastly, here’s a few things you should consider before making the booking.

-· Lastly, if travelling with kids, check the school calendar.
+- Lastly, if traveling with kids, check the school calendar.
 If you’re planning to pull your child from school, be sure to check with the teacher, to work out a plan so that the child isn’t too far behind when they return.

 Happy Holidays and safe travels!